-Notes: Taiwan's data reflect only FDI to Mainland China that was approved by the government.
-It likely does not include FDI in China by Taiwan investors that did not seek or obtain government approval.
+Notes: Taiwan's data reflect only FDI to China that was approved by the government.
+They likely do not include FDI in China by Taiwan investors that did not seek or obtain government approval.

 U.S.-Taiwan Trade and Investment Flows